 “I love the idea of tiki itself being more open to interpretation, and not necessarily being limited to cocktails that these white dudes made famous from the Caribbean and Polynesia,” says French Scott Marshall, one of the founders of the multi-city and now virtual pop-up, Tiki & Slow Jams.
 He and his fellow co-founders, Devin Kennedy and Channing Centeno, started the pop-up as a way to make tiki more accessible and inclusive by showcasing Black and Brown talent, both in bartending and in their choice of music, especially Afro-Caribbean beats.

-When Shannon Mustipher’s book, “Tiki: Modern Tropical Cocktails,” was published last year, it became the first cocktail recipe book written by a Black bartender to be released from a major publisher in more than 100 years, since Tom Bullock’s “The Ideal Bartender” in 1917: a fact she uncovered while she conducting research for her book.
+When Shannon Mustipher’s book, “Tiki: Modern Tropical Cocktails,” was published in 2019 it became the first cocktail recipe book written by a Black bartender to be released from a major publisher in more than 100 years, since Tom Bullock’s “The Ideal Bartender” in 1917: a fact she uncovered while she conducting research for her book.

 While Mustipher acknowledges the history of discrimination faced by Black bartenders throughout history, she is reluctant to focus on the racial and political histories associated with tiki.
 “I’m not into identity politics,” she says.
 “I’m into the merit of the work, the product, the innovation.”
 Her interests in reinventing tiki and pushing it forward relate more to diversifying the breadth of ingredients and styles that we can use in today’s tiki drinks.
 Most of all, she just wants people to have a wonderful experience.